Our Diamond Edge 320 Review

 Here we’ll discuss the Diamond Edge 320.
 We’ll tell you what we like, what we don’t like, and give you a “wrap up” summary at the bottom.
 It’s an interesting and unique bow—and it’s designed to outperform Diamond’s most popular bow, which would be the Infinite Edge—and there’s more to it than meets the eye, in our humble opinion.

-Diamond Archery Edge 320 70lbs Compound Bow, Right Hand, BreakUP Country
+Diamond Archery Edge 320 70lbs Compound Bow, Right Hand, Breakup Country

 • Powered by Bowtech's Synchronized Binary Cam System for arrow velocity of 320 fps